dotnet/designs/accepted/2022/dotnet-release-labels.md

 ## Breaking change

-Switching from `current` to `sts` is a breaking change.
-This string doesn't appear anywhere currently since .NET 5 is EOL. .NET 7 is the next short-term release, and is currenlty several months away from being a stable release, at which point `support-phase` == `sts`.
+Switching from `current` to `standard` is a breaking change.
+This string doesn't appear anywhere currently since .NET 5 is EOL. .NET 7 is the next short-term release, and is currenlty several months away from being a stable release, at which point `support-phase` == `standard`.
 As a result, the change is not immediately breaking and enables readers multiple months to react.